 Let me jump straight to the solution and solve this issue from its roots.

-As I mentioned earlier, you should always try to keep yourself hydrated and follow an appropriate diet plan that fulfills your body’s requirements completely.
+You need to be mindful of your pre-workout meal and your overall nutrition levels.
+Always try to keep yourself hydrated and follow an appropriate diet plan that fulfills your body’s requirements completely and is able to sustain energy levels.

-2. During Sparring
+2. Wearing Specific Gears During Sparring

-If you’re experiencing headaches on the regular basis, try to reduce the intensity of your training.
-I would also recommend you limit the number of direct hits you’re taking on the face and head.
+If you’re experiencing headaches on a regular basis, try to reduce the intensity of your training.
+I can try limiting the number of direct hits you’re taking on the face and head.

-3. After Sparring
+3. After Sparring Care

 Stretching your body a little after an intense sparring session can be beneficial to relax your muscles as well as your mind.
 It helps you to calm down and get you out of that fighting zone.